dlccyes/CollegeNotes/NTUnotes/Freshman/MicroEconomics/Ch11 Market Power, Colusion, and Obligopoly.md

 ![](https://i.imgur.com/BC0CB6y.png)

 ### Cournot model
-take rivals' output as given
+==assumption: the rival has fixed quantity== i.e. take rivals' output as given
 ![](https://i.imgur.com/G4YZgKS.png)

 ### Bertrand model
-take rivals' price as given

-### cartel
-> A group of firms engaged in collusion

-will fail due to prison dilemma
+==assumption: the rival has fixed price== i.e. take rivals' price as given, and assume the rival won't change it → will undercut its price as long as > MC s.t. it can capture the entire market → repeatedly undercut each's price → ==price = MC = competition price==

+### about Cournot & Bertrand model
+if the assumptions fail, which is always the case, the models won't work

 ## [[monopolistic competition]]
 - producing a product that **differs sufficiently from the output of other producers** that some consumers will have a distinct preference for it
 - basically same products with different branding
 - demand very elastic
-- Q = where MR intersects MC
+- Q = where MR = MC
 - short run : positive economic profits
 - long run : zero economic profits
 	- TR = TC i.e. P = AC